pyFFTW/pyFFTW/docs/source/tutorial.rst

 self-explanatory.
 We point the reader to the :mod:`API docs <pyfftw.builders>` for more information.

+If you like the :mod:`pyfftw.builders` functions, but do not need or wish to interact with :class:`pyfftw.FFTW`-instances directly, the third party :mod:`planfftw` package provides helper functions that return planned functions similar to those in :mod:`numpy.fft`, as well as FFTW-powered versions of some functions from :mod:`scipy.signal`.

 .. _configuration:

 Configuring FFTW planning effort and number of threads